Non-comedogenic label ยท Label claim doubt

 If a skincare product says non-comedogenic, can it still break me out?

-Non-comedogenic means the product is intended not to clog pores, but it is not a guarantee for every skin type, formula, texture, or routine.
+Non-comedogenic means the product is intended not to clog pores, but it is not a guarantee for every skin type, formula, texture, cleanser base, or routine.

 What should I do before buying this product?

 Use Rico to scan or paste the ingredient list before you buy.
-Rico helps acne-prone shoppers look beyond the label claim and understand whether the formula looks like a good fit.
+Rico helps acne-prone shoppers look beyond label claims like non-comedogenic, pore control, oil-free, and gentle so they can understand whether the formula looks like a good fit.

 What if this product does not look like a good fit?

-If the formula still looks too rich, fragranced, active, or hard to layer, compare a similar product with a calmer fit.
+If the formula still looks too rich, fragranced, active, hard to rinse, or hard to layer, compare a similar product with a calmer fit.

 Built for a calmer product decision